10 Alternatives to Opioids for Pain Management

 How does guided imagery work?

+When you’re under stress, your body’s fight-or-flight mechanism kicks in.
+Cortisol and other stress hormones can ratchet up inflammation levels in your body.
+Mind-body practices, like guided imagery, calm the nervous sympathetic system.
 While in a state of deep relaxation, you visualize your body as you wish it would be.
 The process eases stress and lowers cortisol levels, bringing a decrease in pain perception and anxiety with it.

+How effective is guided imagery?
 Closing your eyes and imagining your pain away?
-It may sound like an ineffective method of pain management, but a comprehensive meta-analysis found evidence that this relaxation and visualization technique can be effective for the management of cancer-related pain, anxiety, nausea, and depression.
+It may sound like an ineffective method of pain management, but a comprehensive study conducted in 2020 found that this relaxation and visualization technique can be effective for the management of pain in cancer patients.
+In a review of seven randomized controlled studies, guided imagery brought statistically significant improvements for all 287 individuals suffering from arthritis and other rheumatic diseases.

 A woman looking at her phone.

-3. Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a form of talk therapy that helps people identify and develop skills to manage negative thoughts and behaviors.
 For pain management, CBT helps patients change their awareness of pain and develop better coping skills - even if their pain doesn’t change.